texium/Rodent-IV-NNUE/README.md

 9. Please don't remove quirks and features.
 They make Rodent what it is.

 10. Enjoy.
 Rodent is meant to be fun.

+#NNUE
+The contained file must remain as named to work due to the composition of Rodent.
+Also, rodent must remain in the exe folder.

+I should release different versions with various nets included, such as: A net trained on GM games, White Rose, Night Nurse, and more.